reemagit/flowcentrality/README.md

 Source code to reproduce the paper "Discovering the genes mediating the interactions between chronic respiratory diseases in the human interactome", Maiorino et al.

-Note: documentation is still being preparated.
+Note: documentation is still being prepared.

 # Requirements